smford/eeh-esp32-rfid/README.md

 - Support tls web api calls using JSON
 - Unfire relay upon rfid card removal

+## Pin Out

+## Electrical Stuff to do
+- the relay fires when writing the firmware
+- power relay via 5v to optically isolate from the ESP32 - toggle jumper

 ## Things to do
 - Add unknown card found to logs